Publishing note: I originally posted this on March 24th, 2020 (what would have been the week after the marathon).

 The best way for me to process stuff is to write about it, so I decided to write a ‘recap’ of the race that wasn’t.

-While I call this little website a ‘blog,’ other than race recaps, I don’t do much traditional blogging (personal essays and opinions, that kind of thing), so I hope you’ll all indulge me just this once.
+While I call this little website a ‘blog,’ other than race recaps, I don’t do much traditional blogging, so I hope you’ll all indulge me just this once.

 Some runners talked about doing a marathon distance at locations like the Iron Horse Trail or the Alameda Creek Trail where we had done training runs.